-I’m sure you realize how easy it is to implement this technique but it might also be helpful for you to know that some people get confused when working on multiple dates, especially those who are still starting in Power BI.
+I’m sure you realize how easy it is to implement this technique but it might also be helpful for you to know that some people get confused when working with dates in Power BI, especially those who are still new.

 Confusing Actions When Working With Multi Dates

 One approach some people try is they go to the data model, click on the dotted line so that the Edit Relationship pop up box will appear.

 Then they click on the “Make this relationship active” option.

 If you try this approach, you’ll see that you will get an error like this one below.

 And because the error message tells you so, you might try to deactivate the active relationship to turn on the other one but then you’re going to encounter another error.

 So in case you are working on multiple dates in Power BI, all you need to do is utilize the USERELATIONSHIP function and then your calculations will be done easily.